 Once the operations are completed, the formation breaks and the two satellites reach a relative safety position in order to prepare for the transit at the perigee, and then being launched to the next orbit.

 INAF-OATO was responsible for the study, development, implementation, qualification and acceptance tests of the SPS – Shadow Position Sensors metrological system, one of the most accurate instruments on board of the PROBA3 mission.
-SPS consists of a series of 8 SiPM (Silicon PhotoMultiplier) assembled, together with the control electronics, within a mechanical flange specially designed to be installed in front of the ASPIICS telescope.
-The SPS will be exposed to the coronal radiation through a set of pinholes placed on a circumference concentric to the telescope’s entrance pupil.
-During the operations, when the telescope’s door will be opened, the SPS will be able to monitor the symmetry of the shadow generated by the occulter on the pupil plane of the ASPIICS coronagraph.
-Thanks to an extremely specialized algorithm, also developed by INAF-OATo, they will be able to measure with a high accuracy (<0,5mm) any displacement of the shadow with respect to the telescope reference system.
-From this measurement, the algorithm will determine the relative displacement of the two satellites and will return to the on-board software the necessary correction to bring the formation back to its nominal configuration.
+SPS consists of a series of 8 SiPMs (Silicon PhotoMultipliers) assembled, together with the control electronics, in a mechanical flange specifically designed to be installed in front of the ASPIICS telescope.
+Through properly sized pinholes made in the mechanical flange, the SPS will be able to monitor the symmetry of the penumbra projected by the external occulter on the pupil plane of the ASPIICS coronagraph.
+Thanks to an extremely specialized algorithm, also developed by INAF-OATo, they will be able to measure with great accuracy (<0.5mm) any shift of the shadow with respect to the reference system of the telescope.
+This measurement will allow do evaluate each relative and absolute movement of the two satellites and will provide the on-board software with the necessary correction to bring the formation back to its nominal configuration.

 - designed and manufactured the mechanical parts, and contributed to the design and debugging of

-– Contribution to the implementation of the data analysis pipeline for the Science Operation Center.
+- contributed to the realization of the data analysis pipeline for the PROBA-3 Science Operation Center (SOC);

-INAF-OATO is also involved in the development of the control software for another metrological system: OPSE- Occulter Position SEnsors.
-The OPSE is a system based on a triad of LEDs positioned at the center of the occulter surface facing the telescope, which are observed together with the Solar Corona, thanks to a hole in the internal occulter of the coronagraph.
+INAF-OATO has also contributed to the realization of another metrological system: the OPSE- Occulter Position SEnsors.
+OPSE is a system based on a set of three LEDs positioned in the center of the occulter surface facing the telescope, which are observed together with the Solar Corona, thanks to a hole in the internal occulter of the coronagraph.
 Like the SPS, the OPSE will permit to measure the relative displacement between the two satellites.